amitness/photon/README.md

   ```
 - In Android studio, select `Open Existing Project` and point to the location where you cloned the repo.

 - The build should start.

+### Testing
+- Builds are automatically tested through continuous integration using Travis.
+- Automated tests such as unit tests and instrumentation tests are run on each build.

 ### Authors
 - [Amit Chaudhary](https://github.com/studenton) | [Ashish Ghimire](https://github.com/deashish) | [Ashwin Neupane](https://github.com/ashwin101) | [Kiran Koirala](https://github.com/koiralakiran1)